jespermaag/gganatogram/README.md

 ![](figure/femaleOrgans-1.svg)

-To display the female repdoductive system with outline.
+To display the female reproductive system with outline.

 ``` r
 hgFemale_key %>%